verus-lang/verusfmt/README.md

 1. Why not adapt [`rustfmt`] for [Verus] idioms?

- **TODO**: jayb
+    While Verus has Rust-like syntax, it necessarily also deviates from it to support its idioms naturally, and thus not only would the parser for `rustfmt` need updates, but also careful changes to the emitter would be needed to have code look natural.
+Additionally, since practically all Verus code is inside the `verus!{}` macro (and `rustfmt` does not easily support formatting even regular Rust inside macros), a non-trivial amount of effort would be required to perform the plumbing and maintenance required to support both formatting _outside_ the `verus!{}` macro (as Rust code), while also formatting Verus code _inside_ the macro.

+1. Does `verusfmt` match [`rustfmt`] on code outside the `verus!{}` macro?

+    Code outside the macro is left unchanged.
+This works out great since `rustfmt` will not touch code inside the macro.
+Thus, if a project contains both Verus code and Rust code (treated as "external" by Verus), then we recommend running _both_ `verusfmt` and `rustfmt`.
+Neither should clash with the other or override each other's formatting changes.
+Thus, this makes it easier to incrementally verify small amounts of code inside a larger unverified Rust crate.

 1. Why not build this as a feature of [Verus]?

     By the time Verus receives an AST from `rustc`, we've already lost information about whitespace and comments, meaning that we couldn't preserve the comments in the reformatted code.
 Plus, firing up all of `rustc` just to format some code seems heavyweight.

 ## Future Work
-- Special handling for commonly used macros, like `println!`, `state_machine!`
+- Special handling for commonly used macros, like `println!`, `state_machine!`, `calc!`
 - In `record_expr_field_list` and `record_pat_field_list`, handle vanishing comma's interaction with `rest_pat`
 - Enforce the [Rust naming policy](https://doc.rust-lang.org/beta/style-guide/advice.html#names)?